Semi-orthogonal decomposition and smoothing: Background

 Let $X$ be a normal variety defined over $k = \mathbf C$. $X$ is said to be {\em $\mathbf Q$-Gorenstein} if its canonical divisor $K_X$ is a $\mathbf Q$-Cartier divisor.
 For a Weil divisor $D$ on a normal variety $X$, a reflexive sheaf $\mathcal O_X(D)$ of rank $1$ is defined, and is also called a {\em divisorial sheaf}.

-A coherent sheaf $F$ on $X$ is said to be {\em locally free or dual free} if it is isomorphic locally at each point to either $\mathcal O_X^{\oplus r}$ or $\omega_X^{\oplus r}$ for an integer $r$, where $\omega_X = \mathcal O_X(K_X)$ is the canonical sheaf.
+A coherent sheaf $F$ on a Cohen-Macaulay variety $X$ is said to be {\em locally free or dual free} if it is isomorphic locally at each point to either $\mathcal O_X^{\oplus r}$ or $\omega_X^{\oplus r}$ for an integer $r$, where $\omega_X = \mathcal O_X(K_X)$ is the canonical sheaf.
+We allow a locally free or dual free sheaf to be locally free at some points and locally dual free at other points.
 A divisorial sheaf $\mathcal O_X(D)$ is called {\em invertible or dual invertible} it is locally free or dual free.
 It is equivalent to saying that $D$ or $K_X - D$ is a Cartier divisor at each point.
-Here \lq\lq dual'' means Serre dual.
+Here \lq\lq dual'' means Serre-Grothendieck dual.